 These are all reasons why you should sign up with 1&1.

 Similar to 1&1, o2 offers fast internet and very competitive prices.

 The main reason why o2 is not on the top spot of best internet providers in Munich anymore is that they recently started to cut down the internet speed for heavy downloaders after a certain amount of data.

 99% percent of all internet users will never even get close to this limit, but still, as it is such a close race for the top spot, this gave 1&1 the advantage it needed.

 This being said, o2 is still a very reliable and good internet provider and if some of the tariffs are perfect for your needs, you can sign up with them without any worries.
 Use their availability check to see if o2 is an option for you.

-If it comes down to speed and full package, T-Online is a solid internet provider in Munich.
 The reasons herefore are partially „historical“ – T-Online was born out off the former electronic communication division of the Deutsche Post (German Post) after it was privatized in 1995 and used to have a monopoly on telecommunication back in the days.

 The mother company nowadays is the Deutsche Telekom which ownes the complete infrastructure (cables, servers etc.) and other providers are just about to build up their own one.